-- Staff training to ensure an understanding of what it is and how to recognise signs - Promotion of a supportive environment by teaching about acceptable and unacceptable behaviours (including online) in both assemblies and the wider curriculum eg PSHE and RSE - Clear procedures put in place to govern the use of mobile phones in school - Appropriate staff supervision of pupils and identifying locations around the school site that are less visible and may present more risk to pupils
+- staff training to ensure an understanding of what it is and how to recognise signs; - promotion of a supportive environment by teaching about acceptable and unacceptable behaviours (including online) in both assemblies and the wider curriculum e.g. PSHE and RSE; - appropriate staff supervision of pupils around the school site.